 Immigration Customs Enforcement ICE, for example, they assigned to this particular case.

-And quote, he was released from Westchester County jail with an active detainer due to Westchester's Westchester County's Immigration Protection Act, according to Rachel Young Yao, who is the public officer's affairs officers of ICE New York.
+And, quote, he was released from Westchester County Jail with an active detainer due to Westchester County's Immigration Protection Act, according to Rachel Young Yao, who is the public affairs officers of ICE New York.

-We're not arresting law abiding legal immigrants who are charged by Congress to arrest those who are in this country illegally breaking the laws of this nation, keeping our top priority on criminal aliens and removing aliens who are threatening to our communities.
+Let me be clear: we're not arresting law-abiding legal immigrants who are charged by Congress to arrest those who are in this country illegally breaking the laws of this nation, keeping our top priority on criminal aliens and removing aliens who are threatening to our communities.

 Wow.